Forgetting curve: Increasing rate of learning

 Hermann Ebbinghaus hypothesized that the speed of forgetting depends on a number of factors such as the difficulty of the learned material (e.g. how meaningful it is), its representation and other physiological factors such as stress and sleep.
-He further hypothesized that the basal forgetting rate differs little between individuals.
+He further hypothesized that the basic forgetting rate differs little between individuals.
 He concluded that the difference in performance can be explained by mnemonic representation skills.

 He went on to hypothesize that basic training in mnemonic techniques can help overcome those differences in part.
 He asserted that the best methods for increasing the strength of memory are: